Oceania Football Confederation: History

 In November 2024, the OFC revealed plans to launch a five month long OFC Professional League, beginning in January 2026.
-The inaugural competition will feature eight of the top clubs from various Pacific nations, including potential teams from Australia and Hawaii (whose clubs would normally compete under CONCACAF due to Hawaii being part of the United States).
-32 clubs have publicly expressed a desire to participate, including four Australian clubs and teams from New Caledonia, New Zealand, Fiji, Papua New Guinea, Samoa, the Solomon Islands and Tahiti.
-The Australian clubs include the Marconi Stallions, South Melbourne FC and Sunshine Coast Fire, who all compete outside of Australia's national A-League competition, which was founded around the time Australia joined the AFC.
-Clubs from non-OFC countries which seek to join will have to pay for their own travel and accommodation, and will presumably not have access to the FIFA Club World Cup if they win the competition.
-The competition is expected to replace the pre-existing OFC Champions League, which has been run since 1987.
-A New Zealand based club in Australia's A-League, Auckland FC, have expressed a desire to participate, with a reason for this being since they cannot qualify for the Asian Champions League by winning the A-League, since New Zealand is an OFC country.
-Additionally, two other New Zealand-based clubs which compete outside of the A-League have also publicly expressed a desire to participate, with these teams being Christchurch United and Nelson Suburbs.
-The OFC has initiated the application process for clubs interested in joining the league, with the selection of the final eight teams expected by September 2025.
-Applicant clubs will have to show they are financially sustainable for four years and meet key specifications, including financial, sporting, infrastructure, personnel and legal criteria.
+The inaugural competition intended to feature eight of the top clubs from various Pacific nations, including potential teams from Australia and Hawaii (whose clubs would normally compete under CONCACAF due to Hawaii being part of the United States).
+32 clubs expressed a desire to participate, including four Australian clubs and teams from New Caledonia, New Zealand, Fiji, Papua New Guinea, Samoa, the Solomon Islands and Tahiti.
+The Australian clubs included the Marconi Stallions, South Melbourne FC and Sunshine Coast Fire, who all compete outside of Australia's national A-League competition, which was founded around the time Australia joined the AFC.
+Clubs from non-OFC countries which seek to join have to pay for their own travel and accommodation, and will not have access to the FIFA Club World Cup if they win the competition.
+The competition was expected to replace the pre-existing OFC Champions League, which has been run since 1987.
+A New Zealand-based club in Australia's A-League, Auckland FC, expressed a desire to participate, with a reason for this being since they cannot qualify for the Asian Champions League by winning the A-League, since New Zealand is an OFC country.
+Additionally, two other New Zealand-based clubs which compete outside of the A-League also publicly expressed a desire to participate, with those teams being Christchurch United and Nelson Suburbs.
+Applicant clubs had to show they were financially sustainable for four years and meet key specifications, including financial, sporting, infrastructure, personnel and legal criteria.
 In May 2025, it was confirmed the OFC had chosen 13 potential teams for the final Club Licensing phase, with two of the 13 teams being Australian, and the other 11 being from OFC nations.
+The final list of eight clubs for the inaugural OFC Pro League was officially announced on October 29, 2025 by the Oceania Football Confederation, and included clubs from Australia, Fiji, New Zealand, Papua New Guinea, Solomon Islands, Tahit and Vanuatu.